-We all have forms of bias, and we express bias in both positive and negative ways.
+We all have forms of bias, and we express bias positively and negatively.

-If we are attacked by a wild Tasmanian devil in Australia, we might form a healthy bias against interacting with Tasmanian devils, preventing us from repeating dangerous or harmful actions.
+If a wild Tasmanian devil attacks us in Australia, we might form a healthy bias against interacting with Tasmanian devils, preventing us from repeating dangerous or harmful actions.
 However, we could also form an unhealthy bias against anything from Australia.

 Unconscious Bias refers to a bias of which we are unaware.
-It occurs automatically and is largely influenced by past experiences and environmental factors related to our cultural upbringing and other formational incidences, like a not-so-great run-in with a Tasmanian devil.
+It is automatically influenced by past experiences and environmental factors related to our cultural upbringing and other formational incidences, like a not-so-great run-in with a Tasmanian devil.

-Implicit bias and unconscious bias are similar, and often the terms are used interchangeably.
-Implicit means: implied though not plainly expressed, whereas unconscious means: not conscious or not aware, not having knowledge of something or not sensitive to.
+Implicit and unconscious biases are similar, and the terms are often used interchangeably.
+Implicit means: implied though not plainly expressed, whereas unconscious means: not conscious or not aware, not knowing something or not sensitive to it.
 According to one report by Cornish Consultancy Studies in the United Kingdom, “Implicit bias refers to the same area [as unconscious bias], but questions the level to which these biases are unconscious, especially as we are being made increasingly aware of them.”

 Let’s work within the framework of this definition of implicit bias.
-Implicit bias is an implied association, about people, places, or situations, often based on mistaken, inaccurate, or incomplete information and includes the personal histories we bring to the situation.
+Implicit bias is an implied association about people, places, or situations, often based on erroneous, inaccurate, or incomplete information and includes the personal histories we bring to the situation.